 \section{Abstract}

 We propose an alternative to the tree representation of extensive form games.
-Games in product form represent information with $\sigma$-fields over a product set, and do not require an explicit description of the play temporality, as opposed to extensive form games on trees.
-This representation encompasses games with a continuum of actions, randomness and players, as well as games for which the play order cannot be determined in advance.
-We adapt and prove Kuhn's theorem --- regarding equivalence between mixed and behavioral strategies under perfect recall --- for games in product form with continuous action sets.
+Games in product form represent information with $\sigma$-fields over a product set, and do not require an explicit description of the play {temporal ordering}, as opposed to extensive form games on trees. {This representation encompasses games with continuum of actions and imperfect information.} We adapt and prove Kuhn's theorem --- regarding equivalence between mixed and behavioral strategies under perfect recall --- for games in product form with continuous action sets.